arrow

 Gray zone is a condition of conflict where actors, whether they are states or non-state entities, aim to undermine their adversaries without engaging in full-scale or prolonged military operations.

-As a result, many startups find themselves operating in a gray area, prompting them to seek partnerships with established banks to ensure compliance.
+As a result, many startups find themselves operating in a gray area, prompting them to seek partnerships with established banks to ensure regulatory compliance in fintech.
 However, a more adaptive regulatory framework that recognizes the unique characteristics of fintech is essential to foster innovation and facilitate the growth of the industry.

 Percentage ratio of startups in MENA region